 If the student has lost consciousness at all, he/she should be sent to A&E by the College Nurse, or in the absence of the Nurse or designated person, by a supervising staff member.

-The College Nurse or lead First Aider informs the student's parents/guardian as soon as possible of the injury and need for a visit to A&E. A school accident form is completed and a staff member (usually medical) reports the accident.
+The College Nurse or lead First Aider informs the student's parents/guardian as soon as possible of the injury and need for a visit to A&E. A school accident form is completed and a staff member (usually the one that witnessed the event) reports the accident.
 All incidents of head or neck injury must be reported to the College Nurse for record keeping purposes.

-If the injury is minor, an icepack is applied in the Medical Room and, if the student is feeling well, he/she will return to lessons.
+If the injury is minor, a neuro assessment is carried out in the Medical Room and, if the student is feeling well, he/she will return to lessons.
 Prep students wear a head injury sticker for the rest of the day and return with a letter for their class teacher to give to their parents/guardians at the end of the day with a verbal explanation.
 Senior School students are given a note to show their teachers and a letter to take home.